melezhik/Sparrow6/documentation/taskchecks.md

 This scenario effectively implements linux style pipeline, where the first step extracts all the numbers and the second sums them up.

 Sources could be effectively combined with `replace` and `remove-line` functions effectively causing reload of data from changed files, consider this example with a failure in the end, proving that the second line has already been deleted:

-*task.check*
+DSL:

 ```
 note: === change source ===